My Story

 Inspiring Others: Professional Speaker

-Drawing from his journey as an adventure filmmaker, he weaves breathtaking visuals from his expeditions with relatable stories and actionable insights.
-From students and educators to corporate leaders, Elia offers fresh perspectives on peak performance, resilience, leadership, and overcoming challenges.
-With over a decade of experience and a reputation for sparking meaningful change, his talks leave a lasting impression on every audience.
+Drawing on his journey across the world’s most extreme environments, Elia weaves breathtaking visuals from his expeditions with relatable stories and actionable insight.
+From students and educators to corporate leaders, he offers fresh perspectives on performance, resilience, leadership, and purpose.
+With more than a decade on the stage and a reputation for sparking meaningful change, his talks leave a lasting impression on every audience.

-His story carries hard-won authority: after a paragliding crash broke his back, he defied medical expectations and returned to the world’s 8,000-metre peaks within a year.
+His story carries hard-won authority.
+After a paragliding accident broke his back, he defied medical expectations and returned to the world’s 8,000-metre peaks within a year, a testament to the resilience and recovery he now helps others build.

 FindingLife: Education and Impact

 Long before the summits made headlines, Elia’s deepest work was in the classroom.
-He founded FindingLife, an adventure-learning platform that brought real-world expeditions into K-12 classrooms, connecting more than 20,000 students to live climbs through technology and storytelling.
-The mission, Educate, Inspire, Empower, turned adventure into a tool for change: students followed expeditions in real time and raised funds to build a well in Kathmandu, classrooms in Kenya and a school in Banakhu, Nepal.
+It began with his mentor, Dr. Sean Egan, whose attempt to become the oldest Canadian to summit Everest, and his passing on the mountain, set Elia on a lifelong path of purpose.
+In Sean’s honour, he founded FindingLife, an adventure-learning platform that brought real-world expeditions into K-12 classrooms, connecting more than 20,000 students to live climbs through technology and storytelling.
+The mission, Educate, Inspire, Empower, turned adventure into a tool for change: students followed expeditions in real time and raised funds to build a well in Kathmandu, classrooms in Kenya, and a classroom in Banakhu, Nepal.

 That same spirit drives his humanitarian work, from the Climb for Albinism he created to take six women with albinism up Kilimanjaro, to projects with the Inti Raymi Fund and Generations for Peace across East Africa and the Middle East.